 And he had kissed her.
 He, Damian Millhouse Spinelli, had leaned forward and kissed Maxie Jones right on the lips, his fingers still clutching his bag and desperately not touching her.
 And then he'd ran away.

-It was awkward, if you're understating.
-He kept thinking that there were these moments, just these absolutely perfect moments when he could do something to make it better, but just couldn't bring himself to action.
-Even when he found himself watching her and he felt the absence of that little bit of camaraderie he hadn't even noticed existed until it was gone.
-All he could do was admit to himself that he screwed up.
+It was awkward, to understate it.
+He kept thinking that there were these moments, just these absolutely perfect moments when he could do something to make it better, but he just couldn't bring himself to action.
+Even when he found himself watching her and he felt the absence of that little bit of amity he hadn't even noticed existed until it was gone.
+All he could do was admit to himself that he'd screwed up.

-"Spinelli."
-Maxie sighed, hand on her cheek.
+"Spinelli," Maxie sighed, cheek resting against a fist.
 "What is the matter with you?"

-The brunette jabbed his fingers particularly hard on the keys.
+Spinelli jabbed his fingers particularly hard on the keys.
 Mentally, he apologized for using his laptop as an outlet for his aggression.
 "Problem?
 The Jackal senses no problem.
-Other than our lack of solid evidence against any of the potential TMKs…" He stared avidly at the screen in front of him, knowing that if he raised his gaze just a few more inches he'd be staring into her eyes.
+Other than our lack of solid evidence against any of the potential TMKs…" he stared avidly at the screen in front of him, knowing that if he raised his gaze just a few more inches he'd be staring into her eyes.

 Like I could forget, Spinelli felt like biting his tongue.
 "I-I don't recall—"

-"And then," the blond continued, totally ignoring him.
+"And then," Maxie continued, totally ignoring him.
 "You ran away!
 What's up with that?"

 "I mean, who do you think you are?
-No "oh Bad Blonde One, let the Jackal escort you to lunch?" or "won't you accompany the master hackler for a cup of coffee"?"
+No "oh Bad Blonde One, let the Jackal escort you to lunch?" or "won't you accompany the master hacker for a cup of coffee"?"